phoenixframework/phoenix/guides/components.md

 <%= raw "<b>Bold?</b>" %>
 ```

-Another superpower of HEEx templates is HTML validation and lean interpolation syntax of attributes.
+Other superpowers of HEEx templates are HTML validation and lean interpolation syntax of attributes.
 You can write:

 ```heex
 <div title="My div" class={@class}>